onzfonz/comp227/src/content/5/en/part5a.md

 The method `handleLogin`, which is responsible for handling the data in the form, is yet to be implemented.

 Logging in is done by sending an HTTP POST request to the server address ***api/login***.
-Let's separate the code responsible for this request into its own module, to file *services/login.js*.
+Let's separate the code responsible for this request on the frontend into its own module, to the file *services/login.js*.

 We'll use `async`/`await` syntax instead of promises for the HTTP request: